-- Individual developers get to do what they want – Agile requires the development team work together and be disciplined.
+7. Individual developers get to do what they want – Agile requires the development team to work together and be disciplined.
 What gets done and when is lead from a designated role and agreed upon by the team as a whole.

-- Documentation is bad – When there are distributed development teams or a high rate or turnover in teams, key knowledge needs to be documented to supplement face to face communication.
+8. Documentation is bad – When there are distributed development teams or a high rate of turnover in teams, key knowledge needs to be documented to supplement face-to-face communication.
 Documenting key decisions and rationale also helps teams from repeating mistakes.
 The key to documentation is that it needs to be created when truly needed and contain details that will be used going forward.

-- Realizing the benefits of Agile only takes a couple months – New to Agile development teams often take years, not months, to fully implement Agile in an organization.
+9. Realizing the benefits of Agile only takes a couple of months – New to Agile development teams often take years, not months, to fully implement Agile in an organization.

 Do you know of any additional Agile misconceptions not listed here?
 Let us know and we’ll help steer you through the maze of misinformation to Agile success.